GreatEagle0303/ruby-project/README.md

 This class must implement the following methods:

 - `test_name` - Returns the name of the test (i.e `test_one_equals_one`)
 - `workload` - Returns the main syntax for the test.
-This includes the assertion and any setup required for the test.
 This will vary depending on the test generator and its underlying implementation
 - `skipped` - Returns skip syntax (i.e. `skip` or `# skip`)

 Beyond that, you can implement any helper methods that you need.